opencog/sensory/DesignNotes-L.md

 There are some provisional answers to this "so what" question, but they first thread through a different concern:

-* What is the API to the lambda that implements the dot product.
+* What is the API to the lambda that implements the dot product?

- In the abstract, the notion of jigsaws and connectors provides the exactly-needed device for this.
-In practice, as seen in sensory-v0, the actual creation of hand-written API spec as jigsaws is untenable.
-Yes, the LG infrastructure can connect them up.
-But how is the lexis to be created?
+This API is needed, because it needs to be converted to Java, python, rust...
+Somewhere, there needs to be engineering documentation that says "this code here implements the dot product.
+It is a function call that takes to arguments that are arrays, and it returns a float."
+This documentation needs to be adapted to Java, python, rust ... as appropriate.
+Even within a single programming language, there are
+choices: should python decorators be used?
+Should it be a stand-alone function, or should it be a method on a class?

+Part of what the API does is to define the calling convention: it specifies the inputs and outputs.
+This interface definition is needed, if the function is to be used in some more complex algorithm.

+For Atomese, the notion of jigsaws and connectors provides the needed device.
+The input connectors define what the inputs are; the output connectors define the outputs.
+This allows algos to be defined that know how to hook up connectors.
+There is a rich variety of such algos; the Link Grammar infrastructure is one; the odometer (in the 'generate' github project) is another.
+More can be invented & created.
+The Viterbi algo is an OK approach, although it has trouble scaling.

+A prototype for such a connector-description infrastructure can be found in the `sensory-v0` subdirectory of this project.
+This prototype exposed another issue:

+* Hand-writing IDL's as jigsaws is untenable.
+Each jigsaw will usually have three or more connectors.
+Each might offer several kinds of connectivity options.
+The description is verbose, and writing it is error-prone.
+And that is for just one function, say, the dot-product.
+  How are hundreds or thousands of these to be handled?

+That is, how is the lexis (of connectable functions) to be created?
+How will it be managed?

+The proposed but foggy answer to the above is that the lexis can be maintained, managed and controlled by a textual LLM interface

+created a

 The idea of using an LLM to provide text embeddings coupled to symbolic systems, in a triple of (text, embedding, symbols) is that perhaps the